 This is a course of mathematics of lines, points, planes, polygons and circles.
 Geometry involves a lot of reasoning and thus is highly recommended or required for many lines of work you may choose for your future.
 Reasoning inductively will also help develop conjectures for the various properties we will learn.
-Portfolio items for this class include a link to self-created Kahoot, a notecard created for an assessment, or an assessment that shows learning objectives being met.
+Portfolio items for this class would be summative assessments.